symfony/symfony-docs/translation.rst

 .. versionadded:: 8.2

-    The support for pulling every domain of a Crowdin project when the ``domains`` option is not defined was introduced in Symfony 8.2.
+    Support for pulling every domain of a Crowdin project when the ``domains`` option is not defined was introduced in Symfony 8.2.

 .. tip::